ga-wdi-lessons/git-intro/readme.md

 **Keeping track of what each version 'meant'**

-Every commit has a description (commit message), which allows us to describe what changed to make that commit.
+Every commit has a description (commit message), which allows us to describe what changes were made between the current and previous commit.
 This is usually a description of what features were added or what bugs were fixed.

 Additionally, git supports tagging, which allows us to mark a specific commit